 Case, Strap & Ergonomics

-Well, like most “fashion” timekeepers, this Alfex Big Adventure is clearly not about the movement.
+Well, like most “fashion” timekeepers, this Alfex Big Adventure is not about the movement.
 Although definitely not a piece of art, the watch is by no means ugly.
 It even comes equipped with an integrated, internal rotating reflector and a 60-min timer.
 The timer actually consists of a simple 60-minute scale printed on the bezel flange.

-The scale is operated by the extra setting crown that allows you to rotate the flange setting the timer in a way similar to that used on diving watches.
+You can operate the scale by the extra setting crown that allows you to rotate the flange setting the timer in a way similar to that used on diving watches.
 From the point of view of usability, it would be easier to use if the bezel itself was rotatable, but at least the actual solution makes the watch look more original and, well, more sophisticated.

 Another usability (or, rather, legibility) issue here is the simple calendar.
 With so many cut-outs in the dial, it takes some effort (a minor one, but still rather irritating) to understand where the actual date display window is.
 The small red arrow printed at 3 o’clock doesn’t help: it is just too small to be easily found on the busy dial.
 On the other hand, it is just a “designer watch”: it is not for fighter-jet pilots or race car drivers, so legibility was not on the top of the list when the watch was still on the drawing board.

-The Alfex Big Adventure quartz watch is water-resistant up to 5 atmospheres (50 m or 165ft), which basically means that you can take shower in it but should avoid wearing the timepiece while swimming or even taking a shower.
+The Alfex Big Adventure is water-resistant up to 5 atmospheres (50 m or 165ft), which basically means that you can take shower in it but should avoid wearing the timepiece while swimming or even taking a shower.

 Movement: Quartz movement by Ronda, Swiss Made